 "WAKE UP BOY!"
 Uncle Vernon shouted at the top of his lungs.

-Harry jolted awake and flinched when Uncle Vernon's meaty hands roughly grabbed his arm and slammed him against the wall.
+Harry jolted awake and flinched when a pair of meaty hands roughly grabbed his arm and slammed him against the wall.
 The impact caused the dried up wounds on his back to reopen and Harry let out a sharp gasp at the pain.
 It had probably been a few hours since the last beating and Uncle Vernon did say he was going to come back to finish this.
 Though two beatings in one day was very rare.
-Tonight must have been very important if Uncle Vernon was putting in the effort to punish him twice.
 Usually he would just punish Harry and then locked him in his room for the rest of the day with no food.

 After a few strikes with the whip, Harry's legs started to give out, causing him to collapse into a heap on the floor.
 Uncle Vernon didn't miss a beat as he continued to whip Harry, the hits never losing the force behind them.
 When it seemed he had grown tired of using the whip, Uncle Vernon moved on to kicking and punching him instead.
 His attempts at rolling and squirming out of the way were useless.
 One especially well placed kick in the ribs knocked the wind out of him and caused him to cough violently.
 He almost passed out from the pain of it.